membraneframework/unifex/README.md

 This tool is maintained by the [Membrane Framework](https://membraneframework.org/) team.

-This version (v1.1.2) supports bugged version of functions returning nil, as well as fixed ones.
-This will be removed in further version.
+This version supports bugged version of functions returning nil, as well as fixed ones.
+This functionality should be removed in version 2.0.0
 For more info see: [Issue](https://github.com/membraneframework/membrane_core/issues/758)

 ## Installation